CalyxOS/platform_packages_apps_SystemUpdater/README.md

 ## Workflow

-SystemUpdaterSample app shows list of available updates on the UI.
+System updater app shows list of available updates on the UI.
 User is allowed to select an update and apply it to the device.
 App shows installation progress, logs can be found in `adb logcat`.
 User can stop or reset an update.
 Resetting the update requests update engine to cancel any ongoing update, and revert